[This is all you need to remember] A quick review of HTTP status code errors

 To explain, we will look at the status codes from sample access logs recorded on the server, but if you are unfamiliar with this, I hope you will just take a quick look at it to understand that this is what we normally look at to analyze access

-By the way, if you are interested in access logs, please refer to this!
+By the way, if you're interested in access logs, please check these out!

-[Apache] A simple explanation of how to read access logs! *Updated in 2024
+[Apache] Easy explanation of how to view access logs! *Updated 2024

-[nginx] Explaining how to read, configure, and locate access logs
+[nginx] Explanation of how to view, configure, and locate access logs.

 What is a status code anyway?

-A status code is a three-digit number that a web server returns in response to an HTTP request , and you can use this number to check the status of the request you sent!
+A status code isa three-digit number that a web server returns in response to an HTTP request.
+You can check the status of your request from this number!

-You can check it in the developer tools (similar to the inspector in Chrome), so take a quick look if you'd like.
+You can check it using the developer tools (the developer tools in Chrome), so feel free to take a look.

 ↑The part in the red frame is the status code!